Prashant47/ML-Foundations/README.md

-#ML-Foundations
+#Machine Learning Foundations - A Case Study Approach

-This repository contains all notes and assignments of coursera Machine Learning Specialization created by University of Washington
+This repository is collection of assignments of coursera Machine Learning Specialization created by University of Washington.